ship2016/manifest/13.07.2016/README.md

 * Requires a great deal of planning (ie What should each object be tasked with?)

 ###### Instance variables
-* convention: declare them at the top of the class
+* Convention: declare them at the top of the class
-* initialize them inside the constructor
+* Initialize them inside the constructor

 ###### Methods
-* call a method using the dot operator: `m.move();`
+* Call a method using the dot operator: `m.move();`
 * Method overloading: multiple methods have the same name but have different parameters (often times you will overload constructors)

 ###### Constructors